Purpose organic product procedure

 To produce organic products, we have to use organic ingredients.
 In addition to agricultural ingredients, we can use some permitted or excipients.

-Requesting new products, modifying and deleting existing products and duplicating existing via the customer area of the certifying agent.
+Requesting new products, modifying and deleting existing products and duplicating existing recipes via the customer area of the certifying agent.
 Only after approval of the product may the product be placed on the market as organic.
 After approval, the name of the product will appear on the appendix of the organic certificate.

 The calculation of the organic share